OlivierBinette/StringCompare/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull Request to the Development Branch
-about: Propose a change to the development branch
-title: "[DEV] Dev PR Title"
----

 ## Check if release PR fulfills these requirements

 - [ ] Changelog has been updated and breaking changes have been marked (if any).